 Dallas and Fort Worth have a burgeoning barbecue scene that has come to prominence in just the past five years.
-The opening of Meshack’s in Garland was closely succeeded by Pecan Lodge and Lockhart Smokehouse in Dallas.
-Over on the Fort Worth side, Billy’s Oak Acres, Jambo’s Rib Shack in Rendon, and BBQ on the Brazos in Cresson have recently joined the established ranks of Cousin’s, Angelo’s, and Railhead, and BBQ on the Brazos just moved to town.
+The openings of Cattleack Barbecue, Pecan Lodge, Slow Bone, and Lockhart Smokehouse in Dallas seem like ages ago.
+Over on the Fort Worth side, Heim BBQ, Derek Allan’s BBQ, Panther City BBQ, and Smoke-A-Holics BBQ have recently joined the established ranks of Cousin’s, Angelo’s, and Railhead, and BBQ on the Brazos just moved to town.

 Whereas the Austin BBQ Guide is focused inside the city limits, this territory is vast.
 The barbecue joints that populate this list are from seven counties.
-It’s an hour’s drive from Billy’s Oak Acres on the northwest side of Fort Worth over to 4-T’s BBQ in Forney.
+It’s a ninety minute drive from Del Norte Tacos in Godley up to Tender Smokehouse in Celina.
 The Dallas/Fort Worth area is massive, and your appetite will have to be too if you want to conquer this list.

-BBQ on the Brazos; Cresson – Some of the best brisket in the area is being served here, but nothing they smoke is bad.
-Get here before 1:00 if you want a little of everything, or arrive way early for some barbecue breakfast tacos on house made tortillas.
+BBQ on the Brazos; Fort Worth – Some of the best brisket in the area is being served here, but nothing they smoke is bad.
+Get here before 1 p.m. if you want a little of everything, or arrive way early for some barbecue breakfast tacos on house-made tortillas.

 Cattleack BBQ; Dallas – Don’t come here unless it’s a Thursday or Friday (they do whole hog barbecue on the first Saturday of every month).
 Make sure to get a beef rib, brisket, spare ribs, turkey…who are we kidding.
 Get it all.

 Harris BBQ; Cedar Hill – The new location along the highway service road may not look like much, but it’s what’s inside that counts.
-Don’t sleep on the pulled pork, but it’s the meaty ribs and the sliced brisket sandwich on Texas toast that keeps ’em coming back.
+Don’t sleep on the pulled pork, but it’s the meaty ribs and the sliced brisket sandwich on Texas toast that keep ’em coming back.

 Hutchins BBQ; McKinney – The line is pretty steady through the lunch and dinner rushes, but it moves fast.
 Weekends mean Texas twinkies, which are giant stuffed jalapeños.
 The brisket and ribs are also excellent, and the smoked chicken is some of the best anywhere.

-Lockhart Smokehouse; Dallas & Plano – The food at both locations is outstanding, but the new Plano location might just be the busier one these days.
+Lockhart Smokehouse; Dallas, Plano, and Arlington – The Dallas and Plano operations are stand-alone, while the new Arlington location is part of the Texas Live! development in Arlington.
 As always, Friday through Sunday are the most crowded, so get here early, or just come on a weekday.
-They cook in two batches every day so the meat is fresh for dinner, but expect the meat to be sold out, at least temporarily, around 2:00 p.m.
+They cook in two batches every day, so the meat is fresh for dinner.

 Pecan Lodge; Dallas – Yes, people wait over an hour here for meat, but you don’t have to.
 There’s an express line for those who want to order more than five pounds of meat.
 “The Trough,” which includes a bit of each meat, counts toward this minimum, so bring some friends (or make some) and order the Trough with little to no wait.
 Don’t miss the fried chicken either.